 Welcome to the throes of open memo season.
 Everyone has a ghostly absence behind their eyes.
-The doctrinal professors have been perfecting their comedy routines in an attempt to cheer everyone up.
+The doctrinal professors are refining their comedy routines in an attempt to cheer up all of us.

-As the process of writing has gone on, I have been surprised at how frequently I have heard very organized, very proactive students telling me how many all-nighters they have pulled trying to finish.
+As the process of writing the memo assignment has gone on, I’ve been surprised at how frequently I hear organized, proactive students telling me how many all-nighters they pulled trying to finish.
 I thought it was just me who had been working diligently and ahead of schedule.
 Yet, I still got slammed by the Sisyphean disappointment of perpetually feeling like I was getting closer to the finish line only to realize that the more work I completed, the farther away from being done I felt.

-In typical Mara fashion, I procrastinated on finishing my memo by researching why I couldn’t finish my memo.
-Here’s what I learned: It’s so difficult in part because it is metacognitive reprogramming.
+In typical fashion, I procrastinated on finishing my memo by researching why I couldn’t finish my memo.
+Here’s what I learned.

-If you’ve never written an open memo, or researched on Westlaw or Lexis, or analyzed full court decisions on your own, you are learning how to do those things at the exact same time that you are being expected to do them.
+If you’ve never written an open memo, researched on Westlaw or Lexis, or analyzed full court decisions on your own, you are learning how to do those things at the exact same time that you are being expected to do them.
 I don’t see this cognitive overburdening as a flaw in legal education.
-In fact, like difficult exercise that tears down muscle before it rebuilds it, this process is important for learning new concepts.
-The flaw that I see in legal education is that we interact with assignments like the open memo as though this process was not happening, and then we have nothing to attribute our seemingly over-taxed minds to, except that we are incapable or unintelligent.
+In fact, like difficult exercises that tears down muscles before rebuilding them, this process is important for learning new concepts.
+The flaw that I see is that we interact with assignments like the open memo as though this process was not happening, and then we have nothing to attribute our seemingly over-taxed minds to, except that we are incapable or unintelligent.

-First, give yourself a break.
-You are bright and capable, and you need to preserve the energy you are expending on doubting yourself to do your work.
-Get some sleep.
-Drink some water.
-Eat a snack.
-This is not only important for your mental and physical health, but also helps to boost cognition.
-A recent study found that when people were dehydrated, they made about 12% more mistakes than when they were not.
+Take a break.
+You are bright and capable.
+You need to preserve the energy you may be expending on self-doubt.
+Sleep.
+Drink water.
+Eat healthy snacks.
+This is not only important for your mental and physical well-being, but also works to boost cognition.

-Second, try to give yourself rest days.
-Just like working out your biceps every day will be counterproductive, if you work nonstop on the same task, your brain will get fatigued and be a puddle of mush instead of a brain.
+Take rest days.
+Just like working out your biceps every day will be counterproductive, if you work nonstop on the same task, your brain will get fatigued.
 If you can’t afford a whole day off every week, build break times into your daily schedule.
-I apologize for all of the exercise metaphors here, but analogies are also metacognitive tools that help us tie new knowledge to preexisting knowledge (this is called neural reuse), which makes it easier to understand and harder to forget!
+I apologize for all of the exercise metaphors here, but analogies are also metacognitive tools that help us tie new knowledge to preexisting knowledge (this is called neural reuse).
+This makes it easier to understand and harder to forget.

-Giving your brain time to rest also allows it to catalog short term memory into long-term memory.
-Sleep is a huge part of this as well.
+Giving your brain time to rest also allows it to catalog short-term memory into long-term memory.
+Sleep is a huge.
 Don’t skimp out on sleep.
 Lack of sleep weakens your cognitive abilities.
-It makes work more difficult and slower.
+It makes work more difficult and slower to accomplish.
 It makes you feel like you need to skip more sleep in order to finish everything.
 It’s a vicious cycle.
 Start now, if you can, and get some shut-eye.